INSIGHT-Risks for S.Africa's migrant food couriers surge during the pandemic | Law-Order

 Chubb, the U.S. insurance provider managing the scheme, said it could not comment due to "confidentiality provisions".
 To report an accident resulting in a knee injury to Checkers Sixty60, Burundian driver John - not his real name - said he had to drive to Boksburg, 60km (37 miles) from Pretoria, in agonizing pain with his leg suspended off one side of the bike.

-He received a payout from Checkers Sixty60 of 5,200 rand ($350) for one month of lost salary, but said this was not enough to cover his medical costs.
+He received a payout from Checkers Sixty60 of 5,200 rands ($350) for one month of lost salary but said this was not enough to cover his medical costs.
 Checkers Sixty60 said it was following up on John's case and could not comment at this point.

 Martin did not pursue financial compensation as he did not think the process would yield any results.
 "I don't regret driving because it helps me put food on the table," said Martin, pointing to scars on his face and body.
 "But we need policies that can protect us as drivers so that we are not afraid to say we need help."